Manage VM Clusters

 - To create a cloud VM cluster

-Create a VM cluster in an Oracle Exadata Database Service on Exascale Infrastructure instance. - Using the Console to Enable, Partially Enable, or Disable Diagnostics Collection
+Create a VM cluster in an Oracle Exadata Database Service on Exascale Infrastructure instance. - To add database server or storage server capacity to a cloud VM cluster

 You can enable, partially enable, or disable diagnostics collection for your Guest VMs after provisioning the VM cluster.
 Enabling diagnostics collection at the VM cluster level applies the configuration to all the resources such as DB home, Database, and so on under the VM cluster. - Using the Console to Update the License Type on a VM Cluster